Loremkang/upmem_communication_performance_test/readme.md

 ## Config File

-Config file defines the (communication related) workload you want.
+The config file defines the (communication related) workload you want.
 See the existing configurations as examples.